 The rumors and stories of what went on in the hotels kept the natives entertained.
 Some thought of them as the Sodom and Gomorrah of the mountains.
 A few local girls were employed as maids at both hotels.
 Pretty, young daughters were warned to stay away from the places.

 Dorie: Woman of the Mountain pg 199 (1924-1937)

 I hope you've enjoyed each of the excerpts I've shared from the book Dorie: Woman of the Mountains, as well as my thoughts surrounding those excerpts.
 It's been almost two years since I read the book.
 From the first page I loved Dorie and was fascinated by the life she led.
 The stories from her life often wonder around in my head as I go about my way.

 The book captures a true picture of the people from the Southern Highlands of Appalachia from that time period, and in certain aspects, from today as well.

 "Mountain people didn't say anything if they were not sure what to say." and "Mountaineers wouldn't go anyplace they didn't feel welcome."
 Are attributes that are still common to Appalachians today.

-I commonly see people show a stoicism about a their lot in life just like Dorie noted in this line: "They understood that the rich were different.
+I commonly see people show a stoicism about their lot in life just like Dorie noted in this line: "They understood that the rich were different.
 That was a part of life they couldn't change."